Purpose

 Considerations:

-At least one matching file must exist.
-Otherwise, an error code 4027 is returned.
+At least one matching file must exist; otherwise, return error code 4027.

 OSS)Matching rules: